elitonluiz1989/myubuntool/README.md

 # Myubuntutool

-My personal tool to manage installation of apps, update and cleanning of system and to create my development workstation.
+My personal tool to manage installation of apps, update and cleanning of system and to create my development environment.